DongryeolLee96/AskCQ/README.md

     --dq_type $dq_type \ # This parameter decides the type of question used for the QA model.
 Set this parameter to "gold_cq" for training.
     --checkpoint ${checkpoint} # We utilized BART-large or NQ pretrained BART-large for checkpoint
 ```
-or simply
+or simply change parameters in "run_cambigqa_train.sh" file and run
 ```
 bash run_cambigqa_train.sh
 ```

-You can generate answers predicted by Clarification-based QA models.
+You can predict answers by Clarification-based QA models.
 ```
 python cli.py --do_predict --task cqa \
     --train_file ${train_file} \ # training data (cq_train.json)